shakfu/py-js/FAQ.md

 ### Every time I open a patch there is a some debug information in the console.
 Should I be concerned?

 It looks like someone left @debug=on in this patch and it further may have cached some paths to related on the build system in the patch.
 You should be able to switch it off by setting @debug=off.
 If they still remain, open the `.maxpat` in question in an editor (it's a JSON file) and remove the cached paths.

+You can also go to the external c file itself and hardcode DEBUG=0 if you want to switch logging off completely.

 ## Extensibility